jaydeepdholakia/OTP-in-Python/README.md

 from random import *

-Note: Down bellow I will explain diffrence that has on above line and just "import random"
+Note: Down below, I will explain the difference that has on above line and just "import random"

 ## Step-2